argumentcomputer/yatima-lang-proto/README.md

 general-purpose digital computers were only switched on about 75 years ago.
 The living memory of your parents and grandparents extends into the past *before* computers.
 These machines are shockingly new, and as a species we really have no idea what they're for yet.
-We're in the middle of the epochal transformation whose nearest precedent is the invention of *writing*.
+We're in the middle of an epochal transformation whose nearest precedent is the invention of *writing*.
 There are a lot of prognostications of what that means for our future; lots of different, and sometimes contradictory, visions of how computing is going